kennykytran/349-project/README.md

   https://cdn.discordapp.com/attachments/894621741228380221/906186121225052190/SnackQuizMovie.mp4

-## Styling the Quiz Central App- Kenny
+# Styling the Quiz Central App- Kenny

 -
 -
 -

-## Engineering the results.js and quiz logic - Kenny
+# Engineering the results.js and quiz logic - Kenny

 -
 -
 -

-## Connecting to a Firestore Database - Kevin
+# Connecting to a Firestore Database - Kevin

 -
 -
 -

-## Hosting the app on Google Firebase - Kevin
+# Hosting the app on Google Firebase - Kevin

 -
 -
 -

-## Designing & Developing the Quizzes - Brian & Andres
+# Designing & Developing the Quizzes - Brian & Andres

--
+- Initially worked on creating a working quiz template, thus completing the first quiz, snacks.
--
+- Using the snacks quiz template, we made more content for the rest of the quizzes
--
+- Each quiz has its own HTML, and they are all linked together in the index.html

 #### Gifs of the Quizzes in action: